Jackleila/jackleila.github.io/programming/content/post/get-started-with-gtest.md

 draft: false
 ---

-In this post we will have a brief introduction to the Gtest library, with which we could do testing in C/C++.
+In this post we will have a brief introduction to the Google test library that will allow us to tests our C/C++ programs.

-# Installing and compiling the Gtest library
+## Installing and compiling the Gtest library

 - First, we need to install the library: